Gloucester, Mass.: An Imperfect, Perfect New England Travel

 When it's time for rest and relaxation, Gloucester won't disappoint.

-There are chanes to go on a whale watch and water tours, visit local
+There are opportunities to go on whale watch and water tours, visit local

 museums, view Gloucester Harbor with its 200-plus boats and see fishing

 and lobstering fleets.
 Seafood restaurants like the Gloucester House

 offer fresh-caught seafood as good as it gets in New England.
 Beaches

 like Wingaersheek and Good Harbor Beach offer chilly swimming and great